Skip to Main Content

 Academic integrity can also be violated by participating in "any behavior that violates the academic policies set forth by the student’s NYU School, department, or division."

-AI Detectors and TurnItIn
+AI Detection and TurnItIn

 TurnItIn